 Metal screen retainer clips

-Screen Stabilizer Bar Kit included with pet door sizes TL and larger (optional purchase with smaller pet doors)
+Screen Stabilizer Bar Kit recommended for pet door sizes TL and larger (if ordered will be included in a separate package)

 Tools and supplies you may need: